 The apostle Paul in his epistle to the church of Rome wrote, “Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him” (Romans 14:3).
 In this passage, the issue here wasn’t so much as to judge what one eats, but rather the propriety of eating foods sacrificed to idols.

 According to the ancient pagan practice, priests offered meat merchandise to idols.
 Paul told the Corinthian believers—converts both from Judaism and from paganism—that because an idol was nothing (1 Corinthians 8:4), there was nothing wrong, in eating foods dedicated to it.

-It is clear that in Romans 14, Paul is not speaking of unclean foods (Deut.
-14 and Leviticus 11).
+It is clear that in Romans 14, Paul is not speaking of the unclean foods of Deuteronomy 14 and Leviticus 11.
 He is not suggesting that the Christian of strong faith may eat anything, regardless of its effect upon his physical well-being.
-He has already made plain, in ch.
-12:1, that the true believer will see to it that his body is preserved holy and acceptable to God as a living sacrifice.
+He has already made plain, in Romans 12:1, that the true believer will see to it that his body is preserved holy and acceptable to God as a living sacrifice.
 The man of strong faith will regard it as an act of spiritual worship to maintain good health (Romans 12:1; 1 Corinthians 10:31).

-And, Paul urged those without these conscious issues regarding these foods not to place a stumbling block in a brother’s way by indulging in them (Rom.
-14:13).
+Also, Paul urged those without these conscious issues regarding these foods not to place a stumbling block in a brother’s way by indulging in them (Romans 14:13).
 And, for a person that his conscience bothers him for eating such food, he should leave it alone and not judge the one that eats.
-For those that judge show spiritual pride instead of Christian love “Judge not, that ye be not judged” (Matthew 7:1).
+For those that judge show spiritual pride instead of Christian love.
+Jesus taught, “Judge not, that ye be not judged” (Matthew 7:1).

 In His service,